pingcap/docs/tikv-configuration-file.md

 > **Note:**
 >
-> - This configuration item is only available for [`format-version`](#format-version-new-in-v630) >= 2.
+> - This configuration item is only available when [`format-version`](#format-version-new-in-v630) >= 2.

 + Determines whether to recycle stale log files in Raft Engine.
 When it is enabled, logically purged log files will be reserved for recycling.
-This feature can reduce the long tail on `write` workloads.
+This reduces the long tail latency on `write` workloads.
 + Default value: `true`

 ## security